martian17/prime-distribution-pi/README.md

-This is a default readme that is created by the htmlinit command
+This is kinda in the middle of development, kinda hitting a dead branch